-According to the South Carolina Code of Laws §42-9-35, workers’ compensation may cover pre-existing conditions if one of the following circumstances apply: a work-related injury exacerbates a pre-existing condition, or a pre-existing condition exacerbates a work-related injury.
+According to South Carolina Code of Laws § 42-9-35, workers’ compensation may cover pre-existing conditions if one of the following circumstances apply: a work-related injury exacerbates a pre-existing condition, or a pre-existing condition exacerbates a work-related injury.

 When our legal team helps you prepare your application for coverage, we may be able to help you identify and consult with relevant medical experts.
 Certain qualifications may apply to the aggravation of your pre-existing condition, including whether or not an injury is limited to one part of your body.
 In addition, workers’ compensation may cover a pre-existing condition even if you were not initially aware of it.

-Our Lawyers Will Collect Evidence to Support Your Claim
+Our Team will Collect Evidence to Support Your Claim

 To prove the aggravation of your pre-existing condition, our team may help you compile and organize the following required documents: